google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 The `start` parameter MUST be less than or equal to the `end` parameter.

-The `chain` field in the `submission` output parameter MUST include the trust anchor that the log used to verify the submission, even if it was omitted in the original submission.
+The `chain` field in each `submitted_entry` output parameter MUST include the trust anchor that the log used to verify the submission, even if it was omitted in the original submission.

 Log servers MUST honor requests where 0 <= `start` < `tree_size` and `end` >=
 `tree_size` by returning a partial response covering only the valid entries in